MyMT™ Blog

 The deficiency of Selenium (and iodine) can be problematic for women during menopause and post-menopause.

-Deficiency has been implicated in cardiovascular disease, muscle diseases such as fibromyalgia, poor recovery from exercise, thyroid problems and cognitive decline.
+Selenium deficiency has been implicated in cardiovascular disease, muscle diseases such as fibromyalgia, poor recovery from exercise, thyroid problems and cognitive decline.
 In a recently published study, selenium, along with Vitamin D and C, in high doses, are now recommended for acute and chronic Covid recovery.
 (Bae and Kim, 2021).

-After uptake in the liver, selenium may enter the methionine pool.
-This refers to a long-term storage pool for Selenium.
 Methionine is one of nine essential amino acids (proteins) that humans must derive from food and is the initiating amino acid for protein synthesis (formation).
-Those of you who are exercising regularly and working out, need to know that selenium is an important trace mineral for muscle recovery.

 In 2017, here in New Zealand, a group of nutrition researchers at Massey University investigated the iodine and selenium intakes in healthy, women aged 50–70 years (n = 97) from three cities in the North Island.

 Bread is the majority grain consumed in New Zealand and since the 1960s, when wheat seeds changed towards higher yields, bread consumption as well as the refined bread consumption has increased dramatically and with the addition of iodine to bread, iodine levels have stabilised.
-The same can’t be said for selenium.
-In this study of post-menopausal women, blood levels of selenium were low in over 50% of them.

-At one time, Finland had the lowest intake of selenium in the western world, but they fortified their fertilizers with selenium (as other countries such as NZ has done) and have since changed the equation.
-But as women especially turn away from bread and meat, where are we getting our selenium from?
+At one time, Finland had the lowest intake of selenium in the western world, but they fortified their fertilizers with selenium (as other countries such as NZ has done), and have since changed the equation.

-Only 2-3 Brazil nuts are needed daily.
+Only 3-4 Brazil nuts are needed daily.

 I often wonder therefore, if women are getting checked for their iodine and selenium levels or if they are just having their symptoms viewed through the lens of ‘ovarian problems in menopause’ and get placed on hormonal medications and anti-depressants instead?
 It’s an interesting thought.

+Understanding lifestyle solutions for our menopause symptoms is what my programmes focus on.
 One of the stances that I take in my 12 week coaching programmes, is to position our menopause transition in ageing science.
 Afterall, menopause is the gateway to the next phase of our life, just as puberty was the gateway to our reproductive years.
-I often remind you that menopause is the ‘bookend to puberty‘ and as such, we can expect that there are changes going on around the body, not just in our ovaries.

-That’s why I’m passionate about bringing scientifically evidenced lifestyle solutions to your menopause symptom toolbox as well – this includes understanding that we must focus on increasing our intake of certain vitamins and minerals, as well as sorting out any problems with gut and liver health, because how we absorb these nutrients is crucial.
+That’s why I’m passionate about bringing scientifically evidenced lifestyle solutions to your menopause symptom toolbox – this includes understanding that we must focus on increasing our intake of certain vitamins and minerals, as well as sorting out any problems with gut and liver health, because how we absorb these nutrients is crucial.

-Emerging science suggests that adequate selenium status may play a role in healthy ageing so let’s take care of that through adding a couple of Brazil nuts to our daily diet.
+Emerging science suggests that adequate selenium status may play a role in healthy ageing.
+So, let’s take care of that through adding a couple of Brazil nuts to our daily diet.

 It’s a pretty simple solution isn’t it?